frizensami/ramos/README.md

 - `make run` will compile and run Ramos on QEMU.
 I tend use this for testing almost all the time.
 - `make run-bochs` will do the same for Bochs.
 An ISO file is generated in the process.
 I tend to do this when I need to confirm that I am seeing the same behavior on both emulators.
 Remember to type `c` into the Bochs terminal to start running the OS.

+## Level System
+I will continue active development on `master`.

+However, to encourage learning, I am creating multiple branches off master that are different "checkpoints" that learners can pick up OS development from.
+For example, the `level1` branch contains only enough code to boot the OS and print text to the screen.
+After switching to a `level*` branch, you can find that branch's state in `level*.MD`, e.g. for `level1` the file describing the current state will be in `level1.MD`.

+Have fun!

 ## Implemented Features
 - Simple VGA-buffer text terminal with scrolling
 - Ability to read Multiboot header information